The science of conversation.

 Professor Elizabeth Stokoe

-Elizabeth Stokoe is Professor of Social Interaction at Loughborough University and currently Associate Pro Vice-Chancellor for REF.
-Between 2016-2021 she is Professor II at the University of South-Eastern Norway, and between 2018-19 was a consultant at SaaS company Typeform.
-She works with organizations to understand their communication and develops research-based training to improve their interaction with users.
+Elizabeth Stokoe is a professor in the Department of Psychological and Behavioural Science at The London School of Economics and Political Science, UK.
+She began to develop CARM in 2008 while working at Loughborough University, UK.
+She has also worked as an industry fellow at SaaS companies Typeform (2018-19) and Deployed (2021-2022).
+She works with organizations to understand their communication and develops research-based training to improve their interactions with users.
 She is the author of Talk: The Science of Conversation, published by Little, Brown (2018).

 The Life Scientific